 The Relay Module is suitable for switching small power appliances - e.g. LED strip, cooling fan, siren, buzzer, garage door opener, etc. It features a bistable (or latching) relay and that makes it suitable for battery-operated applications - the relay simply remembers its state.

-The Sensor Module features two universal inputs on a pluggable terminal block with 1-Wire bus master support.
+The Sensor Module features up-to four universal inputs or outputs on a pluggable terminal block with 1-Wire bus master support.
 The terminals can be used as both analog and digital input/output.
 For example you can connect various external digital, analog or resistive sensors.
 Also, you can communicate with other devices on a 1-Wire bus.

 The Sigfox Module allows you to communicate to the Sigfox wireless network, a global network made for the IoT.
 This technology makes it possible to communicate from a battery-powered device directly to server, even for several years.
 The Sigfox Module uses radio frequency 868 MHz.